 Biostrate is often used for growing microgreens, but it’s not as versatile as other growing mediums.
 It’s best to use it with fertilizer to ensure the microgreens get the nutrients they need.

-If you’re trying to grow microgreens on a budget, you can use burlap.
-It’s very inexpensive and easy to work with, but it can be difficult to get the hang of.
-You’ll need to keep an eye on humidity and temperature to help the microgreens grow.
+You can use burlap if you’re trying to grow microgreens on a budget.
+It’s inexpensive and easy to work with, but it can be difficult to get the hang of.
+You’ll need to monitor humidity and temperature to help the microgreens grow.

 Coconut coir is another popular growing medium for indoor microgreens.
 It’s cheap and easy to find, and it drains well.
-But it doesn’t hold as much moisture as other mediums, which means it doesn’t have as many nutrients.
+But it doesn’t hold as much moisture as other mediums, so it has fewer nutrients.
 It also has to be rehydrated before it can be used.

 Vermiculite can also be used as a soil-less growing medium.
 It’s a natural mineral, and it’s commonly used as a soil additive.
-It holds up to five times its weight in water, which means it’s good for germination in humid environments.
+It holds up to five times its weight in water, so it’s good for germination in humid environments.

-Whether you’re growing microgreens indoors or outdoors, it’s important to have the right containers.
+Whether you’re growing microgreens indoors or outdoors, having the right containers is important.
 Choosing non-toxic containers is key to growing these tasty and nutritious plants.
 Using a glass bowl or ceramic bowl is a great choice, and they’re also very inexpensive.

 You’ll also want to keep your microgreens well-watered.
 Spraying them with water is usually the most efficient way to water them.
 But be careful not to overwater.
 If the soil is too wet, the plants will become moldy.
 You can also use a hand sprayer with pure water.